yuri-yu87/reinforcing_learning/Design_Journal.md

   $$
   where $\mathbf{g}_k$ is a random complex Gaussian vector.
 This method serves as a baseline for comparison and does not exploit channel state information.

-#### Power Allocation Strategies
+#### Enhanced Power Allocation Strategies

-Three power allocation strategies are mathematically formulated and implemented in the system:
+Three power allocation strategies are mathematically formulated and implemented in the enhanced system:

 - **Equal Power Allocation:**
   In this scheme, the total transmit power $P$ is distributed equally among all $K$ users.
 The power assigned to each user $k$ is: